Christmas can be especially hard for families dealing with loss.

 Whether you’re going through a marriage separation, or you’ve lost someone dear to you within the year, Christmas makes everything more poignant.

-As psychologist Karen Young of Hey Sigmund told Kinderling Conversation, when you have children, the most important thing is to consider their perspective.
+Karen Young is a psychologist at Hey Sigmund!
+She says that when you have children, the most important thing is to consider their perspective.

 Christmas after marriage separation